calebporzio/sushi/README.md

 User::with('role')->first();
 ```

-> Note: There is one cavaet when dealing with Sushi model relationships.
+> Note: There is one caveat when dealing with Sushi model relationships.
 The `whereHas` method will NOT work.
 This is because the two models are spread across two separate databases.

 ## How It Works
 Under the hood, this package creates and caches a SQLite database JUST for this model.
 It addes a table and populates the rows.
 If, for whatever reason, it can't cache a .sqlite file, it will default to using an in-memory sqlite database.